 Acknowledgements

 Thanks to Yacine Ben Chehida and Paul van Els for supplying their BEAST2 use cases.
 Thanks again to Paul van Els for sharing his FASTA files for use by this package.
 Thanks to Leonel Herrera-Alsina, Raphael Scherrer and Giovanni Laudanno for their comments on this package and article.
 Thanks to Huw Ogilvie and one anonymous reviewer for reviewing this article.
 Thanks to rOpenSci, and especially Noam Ross and Guangchuang Yu for reviewing the package’s source code.
 We would like to thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.
+We thank the Netherlands Organization for Scientific Research (NWO) for financial support through a VICI grant awarded to RSE.

 Authors’ contributions